 Level 3: Defined (the researcher is further defining his or her DM practices)

-Level 4: Managed (DM is seen as important at an organizational level and is more coordination between researcher and other organizational IT units )
+Level 4: Managed (DM is seen as important at an organizational level and has more coordination between researcher and other organizational IT units )

 Level 5: Optimizing (the researchers are continually improving their data management practices; DM practices are not static)

 The strength of the DMVitals tool is the creation of the DM report, which generates tasks customized to each researcher.
 These tasks can then easily be grouped into phases, creating a DM implementation plan for each researcher based on his or her personal data interview and subsequent information gathering.
-Combing this tool with assessment and planning methods helps to expedite the recommendation report process and provide valuable actionable feedback that the researcher can use immediately to improve the sustainability of his or her data.
+Combining this tool with assessment and planning methods helps to expedite the recommendation report process and provide valuable actionable feedback that the researcher can use immediately to improve the sustainability of his or her data.

 UVa’s Data Interview Initiative